bloom-works/organ-donation-reform/10_opo_qa.md

 dashboard.[^38] **OPOs must be held to the same standard of transparency as any other healthcare provider.**

-### Ensure the right staff develop, have access to, and use the QAPI {#ensure-the-right-staff-develop-have-access-to-and-use-the-qapi}
+### Ensure the right staff develop, have access to, and use the QAPI

 An organizational culture of safety and performance improvement must start at the top.
 OPO leadership must be engaged in creating and using the QAPI, and can